pouek/etherpad-backups/README.md

 # Usage
 - Edit the script with all your settings
+- To backup from different servers, create one more script for each one
-- Add the script to your anacrontab to enable automatic backups of your etherpads (if you need to backup from different servers, make and call a different script for each server and its pads)
+- Add the script(s) to your anacrontab to enable automatic backups of your etherpads
 - Manually update your pads when you need

 # More details